 There are many places to write and publish articles and blog posts:

 - Websites that publish industry blogs and articles

 You can also create an email newsletter to publish blogs and articles.
 This has the added benefit of building relationships with your target audience.
 People have to sign up to receive the newsletter, so they are already interested in what you have to say.
 They give you permission to market to them as long as you educate, inform or entertain them along the way.

 9. Host a webinar or online workshop.

 You can run live webinars and online workshops so that you can answer questions in real time and create time-limited live offers to engage sales leads.
-You can also record webinars and workshops to reach people 24 hours a day, and attract sales leads even when you are not there.
-You can host webinars and online workshops on your company’s website, or create and host them on sites that publish webinars.
+You can also record webinars and workshops to reach people 24 hours a day and generate sales leads even when you are not there.
+You can host webinars and online workshops on your company’s website or create and host them on sites that publish webinars.